Last Updated on January 26, 2026 by Drew Pierce

 I wish I could say it was my consistent third shot drops.
 Or how I alternated my serve speed and depth.
 Or a team strategy that stymied the attack at all fronts.
 But what won us the match was our ability to stay calm in the storm while our opponent’s fed their own trap, built on negative self-talk and desperation.

 What follows is basic advice to stay calm.
 If you are wondering how to keep focus during pickleball, use these three simple tips to give yourself the best shot of tasting victory.
+As detailed in the classic book The Inner Game of Tennis, your performance equals your potential minus your interference (self-doubt).

 1. Understand why you’re losing focus